aave/aip/content/aips/AIP-11.md

 ## AIP content in short

-Desactivation of the ability to open new stable rate borrowing positions on Aave V1
+Deactivation of the ability to open new stable rate borrowing positions on Aave V1 and update of the rebalance mechanism

 ## Implementations details